 Approaches to Enuresis

 Enuresis almost always resolves spontaneously over time.
 It is treatable, unintentional, and very common in children.
 Bed-wetting alarms are the oldest and most effective treatment for this condition.
 These devices sense moisture in the bed and wake the person right when they begin urinating.
 This helps them get up and go to the bathroom to finish before the bed becomes too soiled.
 Many adults who used these alarms when they were younger remember them as cumbersome and jarring.
-However, they have been modernized, and many straightforward, less disruptive options are available.
+However, there are more modern options which are straightforward and less disruptive.

 Behavior therapies for Encopresis

 While Encopresis is a chronic and complex problem in many families, it is treatable.
-The process usually takes a matter of months and relapse is common, but 65% of people are almost completely free of symptoms in 6-months.
+The process usually takes a matter of months and relapse is common.
+Almost 2 in 3 people are completely free of symptoms in 6-months.
 With the assistance of a psychotherapist, behavioral modification can be an integral treatment component for encopresis.
-For this to be effective, family tension regarding the symptom should be reduced, and a non-punitive atmosphere established.
+For this to be effective, families need to lower tension regarding the symptom and establish a non-punitive atmosphere.
 Parents will encourage their child to sit on the toilet for 10 minutes after meals 2-3 times a day.
 The initial aim is to produce a bowel movement by giving the child the chance to get used to using the toilet and to be in tune with bodily cues.

-Medications are rarely needed in children younger than 7 years old for nighttime Enuresis and are generally a treatment of last resort at most ages.
+Medications are mostly unnecessary in children under 7 for nighttime Enuresis and are generally a treatment of last resort at most ages.
 However, when all other interventions fail, Desmopressin, also known as DDAVP, offers an effective solution.
 Taken just before bed, this medication slows the body’s creation of urine during the night.

 For Encopresis related to constipation, a doctor may prescribe a laxative to ease the passage of the hardened stool.
-Once the stool has passed, fiber, enemas, or laxatives may be used to empty the colon and continue to decrease painful bowel movements.
+Once the stool passes, fiber, enemas, or laxatives may help empty the colon and continue to decrease painful bowel movements.

 Managing Bedwetting and Soiling Disorders

-Many parents unfortunately resort to punishment and scolding when their children have trouble with Enuresis and Encopresis, but this is counterproductive and adds insult to injury for the kids.
+Many parents unfortunately resort to punishment and scolding when their children have trouble with Enuresis and Encopresis.
+This is counterproductive and adds insult to injury for the kids.
 Instead, parents can create a reward system, which provides incentives for the child to use the toilet.
 Children can receive a star or sticker on a chart for each day they successfully go to the toilet without accidents and a special reward could be earned after success during through the week.